garbo-succus/r3f-control-kit/README.md

-# 🕹️control-kit
+# 🕹️ control-kit

-This is a toolkit for implementing your own react-three-fiber camera controls.
+This is a toolkit for implementing your own DOM gestures and react-three-fiber camera controls.

 ## Rationale